phetsims/gas-properties/doc/implementation-notes.md

 **Color Profiles**: This sim has 2 color profiles, "default" and "projector", defined in `GasPropertiesColors`.
-The "projector" profile is used when the sim is switched into projector mode via `PhET menu > Options > Projector Mode`.
+The "projector" profile is used when the sim is switched into projector mode via the Preferences dialog.

 **Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
 As an experiment, this sim performs type-checking for almost all function arguments via `assert`.
 While this may look